ndigati/k8s-to-secretsmanager/README.md

       --tags stringToString   list of key=value pairs to use for tags for secretsmanager secret (separated by comma) (default [uploaded:by=k8s-to-secretsmanager])
   -v, --version               Print version info
 ```

+## Building

+Build requires a working Go toolchain (Only tested with go 1.16+).
+There's a [Makefile](./Makefile) to run common build and testing commands.

+To get a working binary for your platform/OS you can just run `make` and it will place the binary in the repo's `build/` directory.